 The key to a lot of people living in a small house is organisation.
 I have to stand a bit of mess as I live with a very untidy family, and I don’t want to get all anal about it.
 I have been to friends’ houses where I was terrified about leaving a cushion out of place or creasing a hand towel.
 I want everybody to be relaxed but at the same time I don’t want to be falling over unnecessary mess and clutter.
+Regular decluttering helps.

 Over the years I have found that baskets on shelves are a good cost effective means of containing and hiding any clutter.
 I am brutal about getting rid of things I no longer use and know I am unlikely to find a need for in the future.
 Mr Shoestring hates this as he is a bit of a hoarder.
+He gets nervous when I go into decluttering mode!

 I have mentioned before that my second daughter is back for the summer after her first year at university and has arrived with lots of belongings from her digs.
 Those items she doesn’t need to access daily have been packed off to her dad’s as he has a spare room, but there are still a lot of things!